Smart123s/ItchClaim/README.md

 This tools is not affiliated with itch.io.
 Using it may not be allowed, and may result in your account getting suspended or banned.
 Use at your own risk.

 ### Can itch.io detect that I'm using this tool?
 Yes.
-We use the `user-agent` header to explicitly let itch.io know that the requests were sent by this tool.
+We explicitly let itch.io know that use the the requests were sent by this tool, using the `user-agent` header.